XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

 3. Handling
 4. Clean Up

-Detection is to find some erroneous behaviour and report it.
+Detection is to detect some erroneous behaviour and report it.
 Let's say it reports an error object.
+Propagation begins the moment we leave the current stack frame with the error object.
+If we handle the error within the same stack frame the error was detected in, propagation is skipped.

-Propagation is to pass along this error object to a place it can be handled.
+Propagation is to pass along this error object up the call stack to a place it can be handled.
+How it arrives there, it doesn't matter.
+Implicit, explicit, the behaviour is all the same

 Handling is to perform some action based on the error object and end its lifetime.
 So long as an error object exists, the error is not handled.
 That means converting it from one error to another or rethrowing is also not handling.